In English

 Degrading, discriminatory or offensive language is not allowed, and will result in actions against the commenter.

-In addition to Telegram channel, there will be face-to-face assistance available at some point later.
+In addition to Discord server, there will be face-to-face assistance available at some point later.

 Tools